ckevinhill/ckhill-blog/content/posts/can-i-recycle-it.md

 The introduction of a "single-stream" approach to recycling where materials are not pre-sorted into common recycling classes like paper, aluminum, metal, and glass has greatly increased the rate of participation in recycling programs - but has led to [substantial incrases in contamination as well](http://mediaroom.wm.com/the-battle-against-recycling-contamination-is-everyones-battle/).

 Recycling contamination occurs when non-recyclable materials are mixed with recyclable materials.
-Current estaimtes are that [1 in 4 items inserted into a recycling bin are inappropriate for recycling](http://mediaroom.wm.com/the-battle-against-recycling-contamination-is-everyones-battle/).
+Current estimates are that [1 in 4 items inserted into a recycling bin are inappropriate for recycling](http://mediaroom.wm.com/the-battle-against-recycling-contamination-is-everyones-battle/).
 [Contamination can inadvertently lead to](https://www.valleywasteservice.com/valley-waste-news/what-happens-if-you-put-non-recyclable-items-into-recycling-4034):

 * Increased cost of recycling as more effort is required for waste sorting - which can lead to non-viable economic models for local recycling.
-* Reduces over-all recycling possible via contamination of recyclable items to the point where they are no longer suitable for recycling.
+* Reduces over-all quantity of recycled material as leads to contamination of recyclable items to the point where they are no longer suitable for recycling.
 * Potential damage to recyling equipment or danger to recycling plant employees.

 In many cases consumers are unaware of the negative impacts of recycling contamination and are well intented by trying to add items to recycling bins.
 Additionally the introduction of varied plastics and packaging has [led to increased difficulty in identifying recycable vs. non-recylcable items](https://www.nytimes.com/2021/09/08/climate/recycling-california.html).